 The name of the Corporation is “The Old Southside Neighborhood Association, Inc.” The term “OSNA” will be used in these Bylaws.

 Article 2 – Purpose

-An area in the City of Indianapolis known as Historic Old Southside, being that area bounded on the north by South Street, on the south by the CSX Railroad/Adler Street, on the east by Madison Avenue, and on the west by White River.
+An area in the City of Indianapolis known as historic Old Southside, being that area bounded on the north by South Street, on the south by the CSX Railroad/Bluff Road, on the east by Madison Avenue and on the west by White River.

 Section 2.2 – Mission Statement

 The Old Southside Neighborhood Association, Inc. is composed of citizens committed to promoting and supporting a diverse and positive quality of life for our neighborhoods and areas within our boundaries.
-We act as a voice for our citizens fostering a harmonious balance between commercial interests and residential quality of life interests, improving public safety, and bringing about desirable development and redevelopment.
+We act as a voice for our citizens fostering a harmonious balance between residential quality of life and commercial interests, improving public safety, and bringing about desirable development and re-development.
 We strive to work with other neighborhood associations, government offices and agencies, and civic organizations to bring about the best mutually beneficial outcomes to achieve these goals.

 Section 2.3 – Purpose Limitation